turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

       - This will follow the typical Facade and Service design patterns
       - You will need HEAVY use of webmock to test expected results until the backend endpoints are finished.
 Planning the structure of your JSON ahead of time will go a long way in allowing both applications to proceed in a decoupled manner asynchronously
       - Once the backend endpoints are finished, consider changing to VCR
-  - Requirement: using caching to cache responses retrieved from the backend application
+  - Extension: use caching to cache responses retrieved from the backend application
-  - Extension: Using a JS FE framework

 Our "Back End" application will be an API built in Rails.
 It will act as the interface layer to our database, and it will handle our API consumption.
 - Rails Backend